leoloso/gatowebsites/content/docs/guides/special-features/internal-endpoint-for-blocks.md

 ---
 title: Internal Endpoint for Blocks
-metaDesc: An internal GraphQL endpoint is accessible within the wp-admin only, to allow developers to fetch data for their Gutenberg blocks.
+description: An internal GraphQL endpoint is accessible within the wp-admin only, to allow developers to fetch data for their Gutenberg blocks.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 58
 ---